appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls07-collections.md

 ## Projects

 ### 1. Enum

-      Write a enum collection for seasons , like enum seasons {summer , winter, autum , spring  } and print your favourate seasons from that enum.
+    Write a enum Season which can have values as different seasons.
+And write a program that prints your favorite season using the enum.

 ### 2. List